-As a taxpayer-supported federal agency, NEH strives to make the products of its awards available to the broadest possible audience.
-NEH's goal is for scholars, educators, students, and the American public to have ready and easy access to the wide range of award products.
+NEH strives to make the products of its awards available to the broadest possible audience by providing ready and easy access to its grant products to scholars, educators, students, and the

+American public.
 All other considerations being equal, NEH gives preference to projects that provide free access to the public.